BIOLOGICAL RHYTHMS

 To delay, or not delay?

 The same reason why a coffee nap works, is the same reason why caffeine is actually more potent immediate after waking up.
-By delaying his caffeine 90 minutes to 2 hours after waking, Dr. Huberman trades a boost in energy immediately after waking up to prevent a late afternoon, or even early afternoon, crash after the caffeine wears off.
+By delaying his caffeine 90 minutes to 2 hours after waking, Dr. Huberman gives up a boost in energy immediately after waking up to prevent a late afternoon, or even early afternoon, crash after the caffeine wears off.

 He goes on clarify his stance, and specify that it is for people who regularly experience an afternoon crash: